 If you plan to study English in the US, part of learning the culture is taking part in American holidays.
 Thanksgiving is a national American holiday that occurs every year on the fourth Thursday in November.
-Banks and offices are closed by law and most people take the day off work to spend time with family and friends.
-A tradition since colonial times, the holiday has evolved into a huge national celebration of community, food, giving thanks, and helping others.
+Banks and offices are closed by law, and most people take the day off work to spend time with family and friends.
+A tradition since colonial times, the holiday has evolved into a national celebration of community, food, giving thanks, and helping others.
 However, you might not know some of the quirky traditions that are included with this significant American holiday.
-Read on for 5 Thanksgiving traditions in the USA shared by families and friends across the entire country.
+Read on for five Thanksgiving traditions in the USA shared by families and friends across the country.

 One aspect of Thanksgiving that you might have seen before is the traditional dinner feast, and it’s perhaps the most recognizable part of the holiday.
 First, you’ll need a roast turkey, which is a vital part of a Thanksgiving meal and often cooked with stuffing inside (a filling of bread and spices) that is also served as a side dish.
 Other food included in a traditional Thanksgiving meal is cranberry sauce, mashed potatoes, green beans, and different varieties of squash.
 For dessert, many people enjoy pies, such as apple, pumpkin, or chocolate cream.
 Americans typically spend all morning and afternoon cooking and share a meal with the family in the late afternoon.
 Sometimes the cooking process even begins a day or two before the holiday!
-Americans generally stuff themselves with food during dinner, but somehow save some room for dessert.
+Americans generally stuff themselves with food during dinner but somehow save some room for dessert.
 But the overindulgence is always forgiven – it’s Thanksgiving!

 Americans have an interesting tradition of cracking the turkey wishbone for good luck.
 Every turkey (and other bird) has a uniquely shaped bone right between the neck and breast, similar to the letter “Y.” When preparing the turkey, Americans remove the bone and let it dry out.
 Later, two people each grab an end and give it a yank.
 If you get the bigger piece when the bone breaks, your wish will be granted.
 Where did this tradition come from?
-It’s not unique to America, but actually began with the Ancient Romans, who pulled apart chicken clavicles hoping for good luck.
-The tradition made its way to England in the 16th century, and continued into the colonies once Europeans migrated to America.
-Americans started calling it wishbone in the mid 1800s, around the time that Thanksgiving was declared a national holiday, but the old tradition hasn’t changed.
+It’s not unique to the U.S. but actually began with the Ancient Romans, who pulled apart chicken clavicles hoping for good luck.
+The tradition made its way to England in the 16th century and continued into the colonies once Europeans migrated to America.
+Americans started calling it wishbone in the mid-1800s, around the time that Thanksgiving was declared a national holiday, but the old tradition hasn’t changed.

-One interesting, and perhaps a bit silly, tradition of the American people is the president’s “pardoning” of a turkey at the White House.
+One interesting, and somewhat silly, tradition of the American people is the president’s “pardoning” of a turkey at the White House.
 Dating back from 1947, US presidents were gifted turkeys for Thanksgiving, but these turkeys were usually eaten.
 Ronald Reagan was the first president to “pardon” a Thanksgiving turkey in 1987, letting it live the rest of its life on a farm.
 After that, saving a turkey every year became a tradition.
 Last Thanksgiving, President Barrack Obama said that the tradition was a bit “puzzling” but that it’s nice just to say “Happy Thanksgiving” every year, before pardoning a turkey named Abe and cracking a few jokes.
-Americans eat 46 million turkeys every Thanksgiving, a staggering number, and the presidential pardoning saves just one lucky turkey from its inevitable fate.
+Americans eat 46 million turkeys every Thanksgiving, a staggering number, and the presidential pardon saves just one lucky turkey from its inevitable fate.